 Land use is Arth's other motivation.
 "I was a MOSO supporter," he said, "but I'm not an isolationist who would want to stop anyone from coming to Moraga.
-We need to have \$100,000 has been spent in unnecessome wiggle room in our code."
-Arth sary legal and consultant fees." admitted that he has not studied all the
+We need to have some wiggle room in our code."
+Arth admitted that he has not studied all the issues in detail yet, but he thinks that the decision on the Hetfield property to allow six new homes to be built was a good one.